Richard White: walking/media/heritage

 looking into the mirror, considering Beckford's gaze,

-looking back on the playing fields, once the city's rubbish tip once the gravel pit for the Victoria brick works that produced bricks so hard that even today they blunt the sharpest drill bit in seconds.
+on the playing fields, once the city's rubbish tip once the gravel pit for the Victoria brick works that produced bricks so hard that even today they blunt the sharpest drill bit in seconds.
 Here before Beckford looked out was the bed of a warm river and here a dolphin lost its way or just grew old.
 Gravel beds hold a story of glaciers and their watery end, mammoths followed and left their teeth.
 And people chipped flints to perfection.

 Sunday 4 Feb leaving at 10.00 a circular walk